Jegathish-16/C-Pattern/README.md

 Check the first and last rows of the triange is 1 using if condition.
 ### Step 5:
-Otherwise use else to print the inner value val = val * (i - j + 1) / j;
+Otherwise use else to print the inner value

+val = val * (i - j + 1) / j;
 ### Step 6:
-Run the program without any error.
+Check the program for any error.
+### Step 7:
+print the program.
 ## Program:
 ```
 using System;